togwand/nixos/README.md

  * nixfmt -> Might not be compact but it's consistent and fast

 TODO:
-1. environments 1
+1. home-manager
-2. home-manager
+2. stale
 3. nixos-installer
-4. stale
-5. shell-manager
+4. shell-manager
-6. environments 2
+5. environments

 ## Environments
 NixOS configurations including system options, submodules, packages and variables

 TODO:
-1. Add disko as an input to flake
-2. Make a comfy iso environment
+1. Make a comfy iso environment

 ### minimal_iso
 tty + nixos-installer configuration for a fast and easy installation